Indians' Mike Clevinger: Deals fourth straight quality start

 Clevinger (5-3) allowed just one unearned run on three hits and two walks while striking out seven Giants over six innings Tuesday in a no-decision.

 Clevinger hasn't allowed more than two runs in six straight starts, and now has logged four consecutive quality outings.
 Dating back to June 17, the right-hander owns a 1.36 ERA with 35 strikeouts while holding opponents to a measly .161/.277/.259 slash line over 33 innings.
-Clevinger is schedule to make his next start Tuesday against the Angels.
+Clevinger is scheduled to make his next start Tuesday against the Angels.

 More News